How to Study Candlestick in Trading

 Close price tells us where the balance point was at the end of the period.
 The close is the last price agreed between buyers and sellers ending the trading session.
 The close is the market’s final evaluation.
 A lot can happen between one close to the next close.
 The close represents investors’ sentiments and convictions of investors at the end of the day.
 It is the position investors desire to hold after-hours when investors are unable to trade with liquidity until the next session opens.
 The closing price is the first (and oftentimes, the only) price the majority of investors desire to know.

 The change is the difference between close to close.
 The difference in the closing value one day versus the closing value the next day.
 When this difference is positive, it tells us that demand is outweighing supply.
 When this difference is negative, it tells us that supply is increasing beyond demand.
-The change is perhaps the most sought after piece of financial data on the planet.
+The change is perhaps the most sought-after piece of financial data on the planet.

 The range is the spread of values within which the stock traded throughout the day.
 The range spans between the bar’s highest point and the same bar’s lowest point.
 It is measured from the top of the bar, where resistance set into low, where support came in.
-The size of the range gives us important information about how easily demand can move the s took up or supply force the price down.
+The size of the range gives us important information about how easily demand can move the s took up or supply forces the price down.
 The wider the range, typically, the easier it is for the forces of supply and demand to move the stock price.

 When CURRENT close is BELOW the previous candle close